 We’re also making unlimited access more affordable.
 ProQuest is working with a growing list of publishers to enable libraries to switch to unlimited access at 50% off the price of the upgrade.
 That means the estimated cost to upgrade a one-user license to unlimited access will range from $30 to $65.
 This program will run through August 31.
-See a list of publishers and learn more on our website.

 We’re here to help.
 If you have any questions or would like more information about unlimited access, reach out to us anytime at firstname.lastname@example.org.

 More Programs to Support Distance Research, Teaching and Learning

 ProQuest is working in collaboration with partners around the world to create programs that ease the transition to distance research, teaching and learning.
 You can stay up to date on new programs by visiting www.proquest.com.
 Let us know how we can help you and users by contacting your account team or visiting https://support.proquest.com.